 The Dunes can also take care of your needs when it comes to a quiet full-service dinner, and the Back Bay Bistro offers guests an eloquent dining experience.
 The Bistro provides a smart and casual vibe, and while the food is delicious, the views from the large enclosed patio are stunning, including a great bar overlooking the water.

-Live music is often heard from the bar on Saturday nights and is a popular place for locals as well as guests of the resort.
-However, if you’re looking for more of an after hours family hangout, the Dunes has you covered.
+Live music is often heard from the bar on Saturday nights and is a popular place for locals and guests of the resort.
+However, if you’re looking for more of an after-hours family hangout, the Dunes has you covered.

-A movie on the beach is a great way to experience a traditional family activity with a unique spin, and from May to September on Friday and Saturday nights, the Dunes shows current and popular family movies on a giant inflatable screen.
-Grab a blanket, chair, popcorn or a snack, and enjoy time with the entire family in the great outdoors.
+A movie on the beach is a great way to experience a traditional family activity with a unique spin.
+On Friday and Saturday nights, the Dunes show current and popular family movies on a giant inflatable screen from May to September.
+Grab a blanket, chair, popcorn, or a snack, and enjoy time with the entire family in the great outdoors.